awesometic/docker-docusaurus/README.md

 So this is composed of,

-* Alpine Linux 3.13
+* Alpine Linux 3.14
-* Node.js 15.9.0
+* Node.js 16.7.0

 with,

-* The latest Docusaurus 2 alpha comes with automatic updating
+* The latest Docusaurus 2 beta comes with automatic updating

 ### Docusaurus 2

-This image runs Docusaurus 2 alpha instead of stable Docusaurus 1.
+This image runs Docusaurus 2 beta instead of stable Docusaurus 1.
 Docusaurus 2 is developing very actively currently, so I hope that will be released in the near future.

 ![homepage](docs/docusaurus2_homepage.png)

 I saw that there will be some migration jobs needed when a user upgrades their Docusarus 1 to the new Docusaurus 2.
 So, at this moment I think it is reasonable to use Docusaurus 2 for those who about to start constructing their own website.

-But, officially, as this is an alpha version yet, I put a automatic update trigger into this image.
+But, officially, as this is an beta version yet, I put a automatic update trigger into this image.
 This can be disabled by setting environment variable like `AUTO_UPDATE=false`.
 By default this is enabled.

 ### Keep backing-up your docs